Fireline-Science/tello_sim/README.md

-## Sim Examples
+## Simulator Examples

-The sim is built to run interactively in a Jupyter notebook or QT Console.
+The simulator is built to run interactively in a Jupyter notebook or QT Console.
 The sim class outputs both text prompts and plots with each simulated command.

 Creating a simulated drone object in Python: